fr0gger/jupyter-collection/README.md

 <br /> *Published: 10 March 2023* <br />

 ### [ELK Threat Hunting](https://fr0gger.github.io/jupyter-collection/ELK_Threat_Hunting/ELK_Threat_Hunting.html)
-This notebook show how to connect to an ElasticSearch instance to retrieve the data and analyse them.
+This notebook demonstrates how to connect to an ElasticSearch instance to retrieve the data and analyse them.
 The dataset used here is from MalwareBazaar.
 <br /> *Published: 10 September 2022* <br />

 ### [Malware Bazaar Lookup Using MSTICpy](https://fr0gger.github.io/jupyter-collection/mblookup/MBLookup.html)